* As an Amazon affiliate, this site earns from qualifying purchases.

 • Responsorial Psalm – Psalm 47: Clap and shout joyfully for God, the supreme ruler, as He ascends His throne amid cheers and trumpets.
 He reigns over all nations and sits on His sacred throne.

-• Alternate Second Reading for Year B – Ephesians 4:1-13: Paul urges believers to live humbly and gently, preserving unity and peace.
+• Alternate Second Reading – Ephesians 4:1-13: Paul urges believers to live humbly and gently, preserving unity and peace.
 Christ, who descended and ascended, bestowed gifts, appointing some as church leaders to mature and unify the faithful.

 • Gospel – Mark 16:15-20: Jesus commanded His disciples to spread the gospel to the world, promising salvation to believers baptized and condemnation to non-believers.
 He assured that miraculous signs would follow believers, including exorcising demons, speaking new languages, and healing the sick.
 After these instructions, Jesus ascended to heaven.
 The disciples faithfully preached everywhere, with Jesus confirming their words through signs.